 While many surveys meet most of these requirements, the one factor that is often missing is geographic specificity.
 Many surveys report data on a regional basis and do not break it down further than a particular state.
 A survey that does not have wage data for the city or metropolitan area where the H-1B employee will work would not be acceptable to the DOL.

 If you disagree with the DOL's prevailing wage determination, you can ask for a review within 30 days.
-Common reasons for review include an inappropriate job classification (e.g. DOL thinks the employee is a manager, rather than a rank-and-file worker) or wage level (e.g. DOL assigns a fully experienced wage level for a lower level employee or increases the wage level for a normal job requirement, such as a foreign language requirement for an interpreter).
+Common reasons for review include an inappropriate job classification (as in, the DOL thinks the employee is a manager, rather than an individual contributor) or wage level (perhaps DOL assigns a fully experienced wage level for a lower level employee or increases the wage level for a normal job requirement, such as a foreign language requirement for an interpreter).

 If the DOL holds to its original wage determination, you can appeal the decision to the Board of Alien Labor Certification Appeals (BALCA).
-The first DOL review normally takes about six weeks, while a BALCA administrative appeal may take much longer.
+The first DOL review normally takes about five months, while a BALCA administrative appeal can take much longer.

 The primary benefit of performing your own prevailing wage analysis is speed.
-Rather than waiting six weeks to receive a wage determination from the Department of Labor, you simply can review the DOL's wage data, make your determination, and proceed to file the Labor Condition Application.
+Rather than waiting six or more months (as of late 2023) to receive a wage determination from the Department of Labor, you simply can review the DOL's wage data, make your determination, and proceed to file the Labor Condition Application.

 Another benefit is control.
-The prevailing wage amount may be ambiguous.
-Where reasonable minds may differ over the occupational classification or wage level, conducting your own prevailing wage analysis lets you determine the appropriate wage level without relying on the DOL.
+The prevailing wage amount might be ambiguous.
+Where reasonable minds might differ over the occupational classification or wage level, conducting your own prevailing wage analysis lets you determine the appropriate wage level without relying on the DOL.
 To be sure, you still must follow the applicable guidelines for assigning a prevailing wage.
-But if you can predict that the DOL is likely to classify the job differently than you would or to assign an inappropriate wage level, it may be better not to ask for a formal wage determination.
+But if you can predict that the DOL is likely to classify the job differently than you would or to assign an inappropriate wage level, it might be better not to ask for a formal wage determination.